Meet the Farmers

 Where her farming passion started:

-When the COVID-19 lockdown happened in 2020, she began to volunteer at a vegetable farm.
-She realized that her love for nature and and her hobby of gardening are not incompatible with her lifelong pursuit for racial justice.
+Mari’s great grandparents were farmers in Mississippi and Kentucky, but hasn’t continued farming since.
+Mari always had an interest in nature and gardening, but didn’t realize it could be a possible career opportunity for her until she volunteered at a vegetable farm, Trowel & Error, during the summer of 2020.
+She realized that her love for nature and and her hobby of gardening are not incompatible with her lifelong pursuit of justice.
 She sees farming and racial justice as intertwined and inseparable.

 What she is growing and how to buy: